 The implied grant was found first in the legal authority of a coroner to arrange for an inquest jury.
 A lawfully constituted inquest jury must be representative and impartial.
-As section 34(1) of the Coroner's Act gives the coroner the power to require the production of a list of potential jurors from the jury roll and section 33(2) gives the coroner the power to direct a constable to choose five a number of specifically identified entities, including boards of education.
-"Employee" is defined in section 2(m) to mean "an individual who provides services for an employer. . ".
-It is obvious from this that the Commission as the administrator of the Pension Fund, may be called upon on occasion to determine if a particular person is or is not an "employee" of one of these entities for the purpose of the Fund.
-In other words the Commission may be called upon to apply the provisions of the Act a particular situation.
-The Act recognizes and provides for this, as it does in section 64:
+As section 34(1) of the Coroner's Act gives the coroner the power to require the production of a list of potential jurors from the jury roll and section 33(2) gives the coroner the power to direct a constable to choose five persons for the jury from that list Court of Appeal held that the coroner must have the authority to determine that the jury roll from which those persons are selected is itself representative and impartial.